jsdf/ed64log/README.md

 to implement usb logging in your n64 game:

-- copy the sources from the [n64](n64) directory of this repo into your game's source, and add the .c files to your Makefile.
+- copy the sources from the [n64](n64) directory of this repo into your game's source, and add the .c files to your Makefile. if you don't intend to use the `ed64StartFaultHandlerThread` function you can omit `ed64io_fault.c`.

-- in the initialization of your game, include [ed64io_everdrive.h](n64/ed64io_everdrive.h) and call `evd_init()` to initialize the everdrive hardware for writing.
+- in the initialization of your game, include [ed64io_everdrive.h](n64/ed64io_everdrive.h) and call `evd_init()` to initialize the everdrive hardware for writing. see the [example app](https://github.com/jsdf/ed64log/blob/master/example/main.c).

 #### synchronous logging
 - include [ed64io_usb.h](n64/ed64io_usb.h) in your source file and use `ed64PrintfSync()` as you would normally use `printf()` in other programs. note: this will block the thread (eg. temporarily freeze the game) until it finishes logging. this is mainly useful to guarantee that the log message gets through, eg. before a crash/failed assertion, or to test that the logging functionality is working.